Japan high court changes Peruvian man's death sentence to life in prison | The Japan Times

-A Japanese high court sentenced a Peruvian man to life in prison Thursday in a 2015 murder and robbery case in a city north of Tokyo, overturning the death sentence he received last year.
+A Japanese high court sentenced a Peruvian man to life in prison Thursday over a 2015 murder-robbery case in Kumagaya, Saitama Prefecture, overturning the death sentence he received last year.

 The Tokyo High Court decided that Vayron Jonathan Nakada Ludena, 34, who was found guilty of the robbery and murder of six people in Kumagaya, could not be held completely responsible for his actions due to his schizophrenia at the time of the crime.